destagia/luxembourg/README.md

 - Python 2.7.8+ (I use Python 2.7.10, but other minor version may cause no problem)

 Less than 2.7.6 can not works at all!
-(Installing dependency will not be successful)
+(Installing the dependencies will not be successful)

 ## Dependency